 But, there is possibly some coverage in different policies, Let’s look at some of the most common policies that might respond to COVID-19 losses.

 Many look to the workers’ compensation policy for coverage if they contract COVID-19.
 However, the hard truth is that coverage most likely won’t exist under this policy.
 According to the policy, and also shown in a well-written article by Broadspire, coverage requires two conditions to be met:

 - The illness was contracted occupationally, meaning, in the scope of your work.

 - The illness was caused by conditions particular to your work.

 This applies most aptly to healthcare workers.
-It is unlikely workers’ comp will cover Contracting COVID-19 from a coworker is most likely not covered.
+It is unlikely workers’ comp will cover contracting COVID-19 from a coworker, as it is most likely not covered.
 Most work comp policies have clear exclusions for diseases and illnesses like influenza and the common cold.
 The hardest thing is proving where you contracted the illness.
 Especially when it’s airborne, it can be difficult.
 Once the spread is outside of a workplace, the burden of proof rests on the employee.
 Employees should turn to their health insurance policies if they sustain medical costs.

 Business Income coverage pays for lost income if you are forced to stop business operations.
 However, Business Income coverage only applies when there has been property damage or government-mandated shutdown due to property damage.
 And that damage must be covered by the policy.
 Here are some examples of where coverage applies.

 - A fire at your print shop stops work for 6 months.
 Business income insurance covers lost revenue.